ayengec/AXI4_Lite_RISCV_core/README.md

 ---
 ## My Future work: Will develop a UVM TB constrained-random verification by using my own AXI4-Lite VIP which is on my github.
+---
+## Hardware Design Requirements

+For the complete project requirements, see [doc/reqs.md](doc/reqs.md).